25 Best Things to Do in Cottonwood, AZ

 The park is open from 8:00 AM to 5:00 PM every day, which includes a museum about Sinagua culture.

-The Oak Creek Canyon is frequently described as the Grand Canyon’s smaller cousin because of how beautiful it is.
+The Oak Creek Canyon is frequently described as the Grand Canyon’s smaller cousin because of its beauty.

 The gorge has a number of colorful rocks and rock formations, pools, picnic areas, and swimming holes.